Warning notification:Warning

 A lack of vitamin D can lead to:

-• bone deformities such as rickets in children
+• bone conditions such as rickets in children

-• bone pain caused by a condition called osteomalacia in adults
+• bone pain and bone weakness caused by a condition called osteomalacia in adults

-In Ireland, studies have shown that adults have low levels of vitamin D.
+In Ireland, many adults have low levels of vitamin D, especially during the winter months.

 Good sources of vitamin D